vivainio/heymars/README.md

 It is recommended to create your json files with jsonnet, to avoid repetition and e.g. reuse "C# error matchers" for different projects.

+[Here](https://github.com/vivainio/heymars/blob/main/Examples/heymars_schema.ts) is the generated typescript schema you can use for quick reference.

 # License